jkriege2/JKQtPlotter/test/jkqtplotter_simpletest_rgbimageplot_opencv/README.md

 # JKQtPlotter

-## Simple math image plot, showin a 1-channel OpenCV cv::Mat
+## Simple RGB image plot, showing a 3-channel OpenCV cv::Mat
 This project (see `./test/jkqtplotter_simpletest_imageplot_opencv/`) simply creates a JKQtPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
 The image is generated as an OpenCV cv::Mat image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
 To copy the data a special OpenCV Interface function `JKQTPdatastore::copyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.